sgoldenlab/simba/docs/ROI_tutorial.md

 ### Removing ROI data from the feature sets

 We may have created ROI features, which have been appended to our files inside the `project_folder/csv/features_extracted` directory, and now we feel like we don't have any use for them and want to remove them.
-To do this click the 'REMOVE ROI FEATURES FROM FEATURE SET` button.
+To do this click the `REMOVE ROI FEATURES FROM FEATURE SET` button.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/remove_roi_features_features_extracted.png" width="600"/>